Mojugara Sogasugara: Cast

-Release
+Production

-The movie was certified on 10 February and released on 3 March 1995.
+Keerthi, Vishnuvardhan's daughter made her debut as costume designer with this film.

 Soundtrack

 The music of the film was composed by and lyrics written by Hamsalekha.
 After release, the soundtrack was well received.
 Audio was released on Lahari Music.

-The song Kannadave Nammamma of this film is rated as one of the top 10 Kannada patriotic songs by Filmibeat.
+The song Kannadave Nammamma sung by Vishnuvardhan became popular.
+It is rated as one of the top 10 Kannada patriotic songs by Filmibeat.